funnylookinhat/vaultexec/README.md

 - Vault secret path:
     - Option: `-path secrets/for/my/app`
     - Environment: `VAULT_PATH`
+    - You can provide multiple comma-separated paths within the same argument.
+    - Note that secret paths will be read in order, and if a key already exists it will be overwritten by a later secret if it has the same key.
+    - If commas are required for your path names, you can change teh delimiter.
+- Vault secret path delimiter:
+    - Option: `-path-delim ,`
+    - Environment: `VAULT_PATH_DELIM`
 - Additionally, you can provide a binary command to run to generate a vault config:
     - Option: `--generate-config some-binary`
     - This will be run with the environment variables that were passed to VaultExec